celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/cloud-hsm.md

 ## Create an Azure subscription

 If you don't have an Azure subscription already, you can [create a free trial here](https://azure.microsoft.com/free/) that starts with $200 credit.
-You can [view the pricing for ECC HSM keys here](https://azure.microsoft.com/pricing/details/key-vault/).
+You can [view the pricing for Eliptic Curve Cryptography (ECC) HSM keys here](https://azure.microsoft.com/pricing/details/key-vault/).

 ## Deploy your Azure Key Vault